-- in credit risk since initial recognition.
-For Stage 2 assets the credit loss allowance is calculated as ECL over the remaining lifetime of the asset. - Stage 3 consists of financial assets of clients which are defaulted in accordance with the CRR Article 178.
-The Company defines these financial assets as impaired, non-performing and defaulted.
+- Stage 3 consists of financial assets of clients which are defaulted in accordance with the Capital Requirements Regulation ("CRR") Article 178.
+DBIGB Group defines these financial assets as impaired, non-performing and defaulted.
 Loss allowance is calculated as lifetime expected credit losses assuming a 100% probability of default.
-A Financial Asset can be classified as in default but without an allowance for credit losses (i.e. impairment loss is not expected) for example where the value of the collateral is in excess of the current and future amounts owed.
+A financial asset can be classified as in default but without an allowance for credit losses (i.e. impairment loss is not expected) for example where the value of the collateral is in excess of the current and future amounts owed;